 - Grade Point Average: Applicants must obtain a minimum 3.25 GPA (without rounding) in the pre-nursing curriculum.

-- Unique Experiences: To be considered for admission, each applicant must submit a resume and written responses to short-answer questions on the application which detail the student’s nonacademic attributes, such as personal, professional, work, and volunteer experiences.
+- Resume: To be considered for admission, each applicant must submit a resume of the student’s work, and volunteer experiences.

-Students who are selected to interview will have the opportunity to expand upon their personal attributes identified as important to the profession of nursing.
-During interview, the students will be evaluated based on several attributes including: Motivation to be a nurse, compassion, ability to critically think, effective communication, teamwork, resiliency, commitment to lifelong learning, and integrity/ethical decision making.
+- Interview & Essay: Students will have the opportunity to expand upon their resume in an online session where they will provide interview and essay responses.
+Students will be evaluated based on several attributes including: understanding the role of a nurse, compassion, ability to think critically, effective communication, teamwork, resiliency, inclusivity, and integrity/ethical decision making.

 More details about the admission process are published on our website in the School of Nursing Undergraduate Handbook.